In November 2020, Governor Whitmer of Michigan ordered Enbridge to shut

 Great Lake Islands also act as vital stop-over points during seasonal

 Now the dispute between the State of Michigan and the Canadian energy

 company is escalating, with Ottawa entering the legal battle and

 arguing that the shutting down of Line 5 will implicate US-Canada

 relations.
-Enbridge, having surpassed the 12 May 2021 deadline set
+Enbridge, having surpassed the 12th of May 2021 deadline set

 out by Governor Whitmer, states they will only cease operations upon

 a U.S. federal court order.